SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ### Preventing window close

-Spec provides for the possibility to check if a window can effectively be closed when the user clicks on the close box.
-To use it, this feature must be turned on first by sending `askOkToClose: true` to the `SpWindowPresenter`.
-This can be done for example by changing our `WindowExamplePresenter` as follows:
+Spec provides a way to check if a window can effectively be closed when the user clicks on the close box. `SpWindowPresenter>>whenWillCloseDo:` takes a block that decides whether the window can be closed.
+We can change our example  `WindowExamplePresenter` as follows:

 ```
-WindowExamplePresenter >> initializePresenters
+WindowExamplePresenter >> initializeWindow: aWindowPresenter

-   button1 := self newButton.
-   button2 := self newButton.
-   button1 label: '+'.
-   button2 label: '-'.
-   self askOkToClose: true
+	aWindowPresenter whenWillCloseDo: [ :announcement |
+		announcement denyClose ]
 ```

-The behavior of the close button however is still not changed, closing a window is still possible.
-This is because we have not defined the implementation of what to check on window close.
-This is most easily done by overriding the `okToChange` method of `SpPresenter`, for example:
+The block has an `announcement` argument.
+It will be bound to an instance of `SpWindowWillClose`.
+That class has two interesting methods: `allowClose` and `denyClose`.
+The code snippet above sends `denyClose` to the announcement.
+By doing so, we have effectively created an unclosable window!

+To be able to close this window, we have to change the implementation of the above method.
+By default a window can be closed, so the block should only send `denyClose` in case the window cannot be closed.
+Let's adapt the block to ask whether the user is sure about closing the window.

 ```
-WindowExamplePresenter >> requestWindowClose
+WindowExamplePresenter >> initializeWindow: aWindowPresenter

-   ^ false
+	aWindowPresenter whenWillCloseDo: [ :announcement |
+		(self confirm: 'Are you sure that you want to close the window?')
+			ifFalse: [ announcement denyClose ] ]
 ```

-Because this method returns `false`, clicking on the close button of an open `WindowExamplePresenter` window will have no effect.
-We have effectively created an unclosable window!
-To be able to close this window, we have to change the implementation of the above method to return `true`, or simply remove it.

-Of course, the example `requestWindowClose` method above is extremely simplistic and not very useful.
+Of course, the example method above is extremely simplistic and not very useful.
 Instead, it should define application-dependent logic of what to check on window close.
-Note that there are many examples of `okToChange` methods in the system that can be used as inspiration.

 ### Acting on window close or open